 The Eau Claire site has four simulated hospital rooms equipped with audiovisual controls, a nursing station/debriefing center, and twenty hospital bed spaces.
 In addition, there are eight clinic rooms with audiovisual controls.

-The Marshfield site, located on the Marshfield Medical Center campus, has its own simulation lab containing three clinic-type rooms and six hospital bed spaces.
-Both simulation centers have the capability to stream sessions between the Eau Claire and Marshfield sites and to community partners.
+The Marshfield site, located on the UW-Stevens Point at Marshfield campus, has its own Clinical Learning Center, containing a Simulation Center and a Skills Lab.
+Both sites have the capability to stream sessions between the Eau Claire and Marshfield sites and to community partners.

 They can do what?

 The simulators and mannequins we have at our two sites range from talking and producing fluid to no sounds or responses.
 We even have a full body birthing simulator.
 See the list below of the simulators and mannequins available to our students.

 - eight lower fidelity geriatric and multicultural full body simulators

 Instructional design plays an extremely important role in incorporating simulation into the curriculum.
 The selection of the type of simulation, how simulation might be used, and a strategy for sequencing knowledge and skills to meet specific learning objectives is critical to the successful use of simulation.
 Design services for curriculum and research are available through the faculty of the College of Nursing and Health Sciences.